drkdd/Titanium-Dark/README.md

 Titanium downloads the several different themes to your computer and mixes itself with them.
 It also makes several system file changes too.

-If you want to revert the changes, the changes are:

-    It adds **BorderlessMaximizedWindows=true** line to your kwinrc file in directory "$HOME/.config/kwinrc"

-    Downloads kvantum ( you can delete it with **sudo dnf/apt/pacman remove kvantum** )

-    It sets itself as default theme in kvconfig file in directory "$HOME/.config/Kvantum/kvantum.kvconfig"

-I am considering to add an uninstall.sh file to make this process automatic but you can use this method until I add it.

 **Note: "Activate linux" watermark is not included.**